arshiya-md/school-management-system/README.md

 - `school-admin`: Administrator for a specific school

 ### Authentication Flow
-1. User Registration: `/user/register`
+1. User Registration: `POST /api/user/register`
-2. User Login: `/user/login`
+2. User Login: `GET /api/user/login`
    - Returns a long-lived authentication token
 3. All subsequent requests require the token in the Authorization header